martinmuzak/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 ### Common mistakes

 Number porting is easy to do.
 However, if the order is incomplete, inaccurate, or missing information, your current service provider will reject the port request.
-Here are the most common mistakes we see customers make when they port numbers.
-Save yourself a port request rejection and double-check for these errors.
+Here are the most common mistakes Microsoft sees customers making when they port numbers.

 - Make sure the account information you give matches exactly what your phone carrier has on record.
 Mismatched information is the most common cause of errors and delays to your port order.
 Verify the following information is true:
   - Name or person authorized to make changes to the account is correct.